 These are two very different cards for very different spending habits.
 While the Alaska Airlines Visa® Business credit card is best suited for frequent flyers, the Capital One® Spark® Miles for Business is a solid business credit card for everyday purchases.

 Capital One® Spark® Miles for Business has a simple rewards program.
-You earn two miles for every dollar spent on all purchases.
-The introductory offer is 50,000 bonus miles – equal to $500 in travel - if you spend at least $4,500 in the first three months you have the card.
-Miles can be redeemed for travel on any airline or stays at any hotel.
+You earn two miles for every dollar spent on all purchases and five miles per $1 on car rentals and hotels through the Capital One portal.
+For a limited time, you can earn up to 200,000 bonus miles as an welcome offer.
+Earn 50,000 bonus miles when you spend $5,000 in the first three months and 150,000 more miles when you spend $50,000 in the first six months.
+Miles can be redeemed for travel on any airline or stays at any hotel or transferred to one of more than 10 travel partners.
 The annual fee is $0 intro for first year; $95 after that.